icyJoseph/reflux/README.md

 Wrap your application (or a sub-section of it) with a `Provider` to gain access to the Reflux context.

-This makes it possible invoke the other two APIs: `useNotify` and `Connect`.
+This makes it possible invoke the other two APIs: `useNotify` and `useConnect`.

 Provider takes in zero props!